Wire Antenna Geometry – Sloper, Flat-Top & Inverted-L

 - Wire length in relation to λ

-- Feedpoint location and access to good grounding or counterpoise
+- Feedpoint location and access to good ground or counterpoise

 - Impedance transformation needs and power levels